Dungeons & Dragons: Tower of Doom: Reception

 In Japan, Game Machine listed Dungeons & Dragons: Tower of Doom on their March 1, 1994 issue as being the second most-successful table arcade unit of the month, outperforming titles like Raiden II and Fatal Fury Special.
 In North America, RePlay reported Tower of Doom as the most-popular arcade game at the time.
 Play Meter also listed Tower of Doom as the fourteenth most-popular arcade game at the time.
-The game received a rave review from GamePro, who commented that the game's action is not as fast as it could be, but rather furious, smoothly controlled, and intuitive.
+The game received a rave review from GamePro, who commented that its action is not as fast as it could be, but rather furious, smoothly controlled, and intuitive.
 They also praised the game's length, complexity, and non-linear nature, and its faithful recreation of Dungeons & Dragons elements.

 According to GameSpy's Allen Rausch, Dungeons & Dragons: Tower of Doom was "equally good, though not as well remembered" as other "Final Fight-style beat-'em-ups at the arcade" like Teenage Mutant Ninja Turtles and The Simpsons.
-Rausch felt that combat was fun and had more depth, and "came loaded with secrets to find and treasures to swipe" and that after the players beat the game's seven levels, they find that the game's ultimate bad guy was actually just the pawn of an even bigger bad guy.
+Rausch felt combat was fun and had more depth, and "came loaded with secrets to find and treasures to swipe" and after the players beat the game's seven levels, they find that the ultimate bad guy was actually just the pawn of an even bigger bad guy.